-Earn a highly regarded Indiana University Master of Professional Accountancy degree and moves to Alumni-Senior Club at 12am Spirituality - Sun.
-4/6 - Class Mass and Brunch 11am - Dillon Hall Buy one ticket for all events at NDH or SDH March 26th, 27th and April 2nd - Only \$5 Free shirt to 1st 80 Sophomores to buy tickets Events sponsored by Class of 2004 A Fortune 500 - Design • Innovations • Marketing, Consultant's Seminar Learn The Methods Of A Professional Business Man's Priceless Achievements An ABC-123 Plan To Follow, To Help You Chase Your Dreams & Win.
-A One Day Seminar, A Book Of Over Ten Years Of Invaluable Experience."
+A Fortune 500 - Design • Innovations • Marketing, Consultant's Seminar Learn The Methods Of A Professional Business Man's Priceless Achievements An ABC-123 Plan To Follow, To Help You Chase Your Dreams & Win.
+A One Day Seminar, A Book Of Over Ten Years Of invaluable Experience.
 This class is designed to short cut you to the simple focused thoughts you must have in business to move forward in high level business.
 The class is taught by a man whose work, one Fortune 500 Company V.P. says will, "change the course of an entire industry."
+TO A For class dates, private classes & more information, go to our web site, or call Mr. Adams at 277-8104 rw.usastand.com E-mail · inventor@usastand.com

-TDARE For class dates, private classes & more information, go to our web site, or call Mr. Adams at 277-8104 WWW.USAStand.com E-mail • inventor@usastand.com Take your next step in becoming a CPA • Become one of our highly sought graduates Prestigious Indiana University degree on the IUPUI campus All majors accepted • Convenient times; part-time or full-time; 12-24 month completion • Specialize in financial reporting, taxation, auditing, information systems, management consulting Internationally recognized faculty For more information contact:
+Prestigious Indiana University degree on the IUPUI campus All majors accepted • Convenient times; part-time or full-time; 12-24 month completion Specialize in financial reporting, taxation, auditing, information systems, management consulting Internationally recognized faculty For more information contact: